 Optimal anatomy has a number of vital requirements for safety and success--all of which must be met for you to be a viable candidate:

 • You need to have a protruding hood in the shape that I call a "hill," and it must be relatively symmetrical and of sufficient height.
 If your anatomy in that area is very narrow, small, or flat; or if you have a "valley" shape, in which your hood is concave, then you are not a candidate for this piercing.
-Some women are built with a hill that is located within a valley.
-That is, they have a large enough hood in a suitable configuration, but it is recessed within full outer labia.
-This type of build may be pierceable, but is definitely more challenging procedurally, and having the appropriate jewelry style and fit is especially critical.
+Some vulvas are built with a hill that is located within a valley.
+That is, the hood is large enough, and in a suitable configuration, but it is recessed within full outer labia.
+This type of build may be pierceable, but is considerably more challenging procedurally, and having the appropriate jewelry style and fit is especially critical.

 • The base of the hood, where the triangle piercing should be placed, must be clear of blood vessels.
 It is fairly common for veins to be located in this region.
-Sometimes they are mobile and can safely be moved out of the pathway.
-But if a visible vessel is in the way and cannot be avoided, the piercing must not be pursued.
+Sometimes they are mobile and can safely be moved out of the way.
+But if a visible vessel is in the piercing's path and cannot be avoided, the triangle must not be pursued.

 • Additionally, the surrounding region must be configured in a way that helps to stabilize the jewelry and hold it in place.
 If all else is suited but this requirement left unfulfilled, there's a likelihood of healing problems from excessive jewelry movement and twisting.

-Simply put, most women are not anatomically suited to the triangle piercing.
+Simply put, most vulvas are not anatomically suited to the triangle piercing.
 I'm able to honor only about 25-30% of the requests I get for it.

 This is the one of the most commonly misplaced--and often horribly botched--piercings I see.
 (The other is the Vertical Clitoral Hood (VCH) piercing.)
 I often see "triangles" that are too high, and not located beneath the clitoral shaft, meaning, in essence, that they're unintentional Horizontal Clitoral Hood (HCH) piercings.
 I also see "triangles" that are positioned too low, and therefore too far away from the clitoral shaft to be stimulating.
 Sometimes these end up as two separate piercings of upper inner labia that are joined with a single piece of jewelry.
 Other times, I see them too far forward, and away from the base of the hood.
 These have been known to result in very painful and potentially damaging accidental piercings of the clitoral glans.
 Other times they pierce the clitoral shaft, which is also extremely painful, and could result in damage.
 I've seen a host of other "creative" so-called triangle placements that were unnecessarily agonizing for the piercees, and resulted in no enjoyment whatsoever.

 The properly placed triangle and HCH piercings both pass through the same type—and even a similar amount—of hood tissue.
-However, for most women the triangle is the far more pleasurable option.
+However, for most piercees the triangle is the far more pleasurable option.

 I'm happy to do an online anatomy consultation to determine if you appear to be a candidate for a triangle piercing, even if you plan to go to another piercer.
 Go here to see the photos I'll need to do your anatomy consult.